weshebert20/tic-tac-toe-2/readme.md

 This week, we have been learning about writing functions, working with loops, and writing conditionals.
 We also learned about how HTML elements are styled and behave in the DOM.

-For this lab, you'll be building a tic tac toe game again, this time in HTML, CSS, and pure JavaScript, that can run in your browser!
+For this lab, you'll be building a tic tac toe game in HTML, CSS, and pure JavaScript, that can run in your browser!

-You can use your code from last time if you like, but take a good hard look at it and see what can improve.

-Can your code be:

- - more readable?
- - more logical?
- - more elegant/ cleaner/ prettier?
- - more modular and reusable?

 ## Exercise